chipbuster/protein-stability/protein-tools/ideal-chain/validate_springsim/README.md

 accomodated by changing the filename_to_label function.
 If a change in file format occurs, we will need to modify the loading as well.

+Note: because the file format is hardcode-assumed here, I recommend copying this file out to various experiment directories and modifying it there to adapt it to different formats.

 Example executions:

 JULIA_NUM_THREADS=8 julia validate_sims.jl always /tmp/plotdir /Experiments/data/07/*.serial